rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 5. Next we will setup our *bake* phase; which is a little simpler.
 Go to Jenkins home and create another Freestyle Job (as before) called `dev-todolist-fe-bake`.

-5. This job is will take in the BUILD_TAG from the previous one so check the `This project is parameterized` box on the General tab.
+5. This job will take in the BUILD_TAG from the previous one so check the `This project is parameterized` box on the General tab.
     * Add string parameter type
-    * set the name to `BUILD_TAG`.
+    * set the Name to `BUILD_TAG`.
 This will be available to the job as an Enviroment Variable.
     * You can set `dev-todolist-fe-build.` as the default value for ease when triggering manually.
     * The description is not required but a handy one for reference would be `${JOB_NAME}.${BUILD_NUMBER} of previous build eg dev-todolist-fe-build.1232`
 ![param-trigger-bake](../images/exercise2/param-trigger-bake.png)

 5. This time set the `Restrict where this project can be run` label to `master`.
 <p class="tip">
-    This the default node that jobs run on.
+    `Master` is the default node that jobs run on.
 We don't want jenkins to execute the *bake* on any other nodes if the `master` is busy so it is always safer to specify it here.
 </p>

 5. There is no Git or SCM needed for this job so move down to the Build Environment and tick `Delete workspace before build starts`